HIPAA Email and Data Privacy for Medical Practices

 Example Microfiche sheet via Wikimedia

-In a bizarre incident, sheets of microfichecontaining patient records from the ‘80s and ‘90s were found in several Fort Worth public areas.
-Upon investigation, Texas Health Fort Worth found that their vendor Shred-it hadfailed to destroy the microfiche as contracted.
-The extent of the lost microfiche is unknown, but is expected to include Social Security number and other private data.
+In a bizarre incident, sheets of microfiche containing patient records from the ‘80s and ‘90s were found in several Fort Worth public areas.
+Upon investigation, Texas Health Fort Worth found that their vendor Shred-it had failed to destroy the microfiche as contracted.
+The extent of the lost microfiche is unknown but is expected to include Social Security numbers and other private data.

 People Affected: 187,533